C360Studio/semdocs/docs/advanced/05-query-strategies.md

-# Choosing Your Query Strategy
+# Practical Query Patterns

-Making sense of PathRAG, GraphRAG, and when to use them together
+**Applying PathRAG, GraphRAG, and hybrid strategies to real-world scenarios**

 ---

+> **Prerequisite**: This guide assumes you understand [Query Fundamentals](01-query-fundamentals.md) - what PathRAG and GraphRAG are.
+This document focuses on **practical application patterns**.

+---

 ## Overview

-SemStreams provides two powerful query strategies that solve different problems.
-This guide helps you choose the right tool for your use case - or combine both for even better results.
+This guide provides concrete examples of when and how to use each query strategy.
+Use the decision tree for quick reference, then see detailed patterns below.

 ## The Quick Decision Tree